-Unfortunately, no. Due to our very limited maximum occupancy of 10 guests, we are not able to accept reservations if you don’t stay at the ranch.
+Unfortunately, no. Due to our limited maximum occupancy, we are not able to accept reservations if you don’t stay at the ranch.

 Yes, we are!
 We welcome dogs in select cabins.
 The behaviour of the dog must not impact other guests’ enjoyment of the ranch or pose a threat to the ranch animals.
 Pets are not permitted on the furniture and we recommend you bring your pet’s bedding and food bowls.

-Yes, our minimum stay is three nights to guarantee the best possible guest experience.
+Yes, our minimum stay is three nights in the summer and two nights in our shoulder season and for group stays, to guarantee the best possible guest experience.

 Yes, the maximum weight for riding is 220 lbs., but exceptions are possible depending on the experience and skill of the rider.
 Exceptions will be at our head wrangler’s discretion.